Glowstick0017/abiotic-factor-linux-docker/README.md

-# Abiotic Factor Linux Docker
+# Abiotic Factor Linux Docker (ARM64)
-For operating a dedicated server in Docker in order to use it under Linux.
+For operating a dedicated server in Docker on ARM64 architecture (such as Apple Silicon Macs, ARM64 Linux servers, etc.).
-The container uses Wine to run the server under Linux.
+The container runs the native Linux server binaries directly without Wine.

+## Requirements
+- ARM64-compatible host system (Apple Silicon Mac, ARM64 Linux server, etc.)
+- Docker with ARM64 support
+- SteamCMD must support downloading Linux ARM64 binaries for Abiotic Factor

+**Note**: This version requires that Abiotic Factor provides native Linux ARM64 server binaries.
+If the game only provides x86_64 Linux binaries, you may need to use emulation or a different approach.

 ## Setup
 1. Create a new empty directory in any location with enough storage space.